What is Aerospace?

 Early aerospace engineering and its concepts can be traced back to the late 19th century as concepts and prototypes began to develop to produce airborne objects.
 The true birth of the aerospace industry, however, took place in 1903 when Wilbur and Orville Wright demonstrated the first example of an airplane capable of sustained flight.
 The brothers conducted extensive research and development, which led to a breakthrough in developing an onboard system that would allow pilots to control the warping of the plane’s wings for altitude control.
 The Wright brothers began licensing their technology to governments and military contractors, and by 1909, they were able to develop the first plane capable of flying faster than 40 miles per hour.

-Several additional satellites were launched and followed by the first successful human to enter orbit, accomplished by Yury A. Gagarin aboard the Soviet Union’s Vostok 1.
+Several additional satellites were launched and followed by the launch of the first successful human-piloted spacecraft to enter orbit, accomplished by Yury A. Gagarin aboard the Soviet Union’s Vostok 1.
 Since Gagarin’s orbit, there have been hundreds of successful missions to space completed by both manned and autonomous aircraft.
-Modern successes of the aerospace industry include manned missions to the moon, the exploration of Mars by rovers, an intricate system of navigational satellites launched into space, and the permanent installation of an International Space Station in orbit.
+Modern successes of the aerospace industry include manned missions to the moon, the exploration of Mars by rovers, an intricate system of navigational satellites launched into space and the permanent installation of an International Space Station in orbit.

 Modern aerospace developments and breakthroughs often fall into one of two categories: Aeronautical Engineering and Astronautical Engineering.